Country Inn & Suites Jaipur near Top Attractions

 Tour the spectacular gardens and sandstone temples at this 16th-century structure.
 Once the home of Rajput royalty, the gorgeous, white-marble Amber Fort overlooks Maota Lake and is located on the same hill as Jaigarh Fort.

 - City Palace of Jaipur (3.6 km)

-Still a royal residence, the beautiful City Palace is a monument to the enduring work of Maharaja Sawai Jai Singh.
-Built in the 18th century, the palace includes gardens, courtyards, temples and a unique museum with enthralling exhibits.
+This 18th-century royal residence stands as a monument to the enduring work of Maharaja Sawai Jai Singh.
+Tour the palace gardens, the courtyards, the temples and a unique museum with unique exhibits.

 - Ganpati Plaza (0.7 km)

 Take the short walk to this plaza for a day of shopping for clothing and traditional Indian handicrafts, and then dine at one of several on-site eateries.